apui-avignon-university/warren-tdbp/production/README.md

 ### Configuring Moodle web services for XI indexation

-In order for the Experience Index to access the Moodle courses and their content, we need to configure a web service under `Moodle > Web services` and following the 10 steps provided by Moodle:
+In order for the Experience Index to access the Moodle courses and their content, we need to configure a web service under `Moodle > Web services` (or `Administration > Plugins > Web service`) and following the 10 steps provided by Moodle:
 1. Enable web service: `Yes`
 2. Enable protocols: `rest`
 3. Create a specific user: `warren_tdbp`
 4. Check its user capability
-5. Select a service: add a new service (let's name it `Warren-TdBP - XI`)
+5. Select a service: add a new service (let's name it `Warren-TdBP - XI`).
+⚠️ Check the `Authorized user only` checkbox.
 6. Add functions: new service `Warren-TdBP - XI` needs to have the following functions:
 - `core_course_get_courses` to get course details.
 - `core_course_get_contents` to get course contents.